 Decluttering Is the Essential Part of Your To-Do List for Moving

 A lot of companies set their prices based on the inventory list, e.g., the catalog of items that go in a cargo truck.
 It is also a guide for movers in case you pay for the packing service.
 To lower the price, but also get your home rid of unnecessary or unused items, you can separate stuff that won’t be traveling with you to the new home while cataloging.
 Some things you can donate to charity, such as unwanted furniture, or perhaps clothes in good condition, some you can throw out or dispose of in another way (preferred outcome for hazardous materials, because they are on the list of items movers won’t move).
 The rest, you can sell.

 Set Up a Garage Sale a Month Before the Move

 A garage sale is probably the best way to improve your moving budget and declutter at the same time.
 Tips for successfully organizing it include setting it up on a sunny weekend and giving your best to let people know when and where it will take place.
 It’s optimal to set it up about a month before relocation, so you can have a less cluttered home and a clearer idea about the next important step in the process – packing.
 Of course, if there are some more valuable belongings that you wish to sell, eBay may be a better option for that.

 Packing and Preparing – One Week Isn’t Enough

 Packing is a lot more than merely filling up boxes.
-It takes time to pack, and even more to do it properly.
+It takes time to pack, even more to do it properly, and of course some good tips.
 So do it systematically, bit by bit.
 Start with the least used room and pack it up.
 Then move on to the next one, right until the end.